Rooibos Tea Benefits Weight Management, Plus 9 Other Reasons to Drink It

 Another study over a six-week period showed that drinking six cups of rooibos tea daily significantly increased levels of polyphenols.
 These are plant compounds with vital antioxidant properties which increase HDL cholesterol.
 HDL cholesterol repairs the walls of your blood vessels and acts as a scavenger.
 It collects idle or unused LDL cholesterol in your bloodstream and routes it back to your liver for dispatch.
 This study showed participants’ LDL markers went down, potentially because the HDL was doing such a great job.

 Aids in weight management

-Low calorie and naturally sweet, with the help of the antioxidants and balancing blood sugar, rooibos tea can be a great addition to your beverage choices while trying to lose weight.
+Low calorie and naturally sweet, rooibos tea can be a great addition to your beverage choices while trying to lose weight.

 Research suggests that aspalathin, an active ingredient in rooibos tea, helps reduce stress hormones that trigger hunger and fat storage.
 Data from this study showed that rooibos tea has the potential for preventing obesity by affecting the balance of energy and how it’s used as energy or stored as fat.

 To get the most out of aspalathin, choose green rooibos over red.